Seeing Red and Loving It: Hummingbirds and Salvia microphylla

 Belize Form has bright red flowers that stand out dramatically in contrast to its stiff black stems.
 It enjoys partial shade in U.S. Department of Agriculture plant hardiness zones 8 to 9, but can also thrive in full shade.
 This tall but narrow variety reaches up to 48 inches high and 24 inches wide.

 Red Velvet Mountain Sage – Salvia microphylla ‘Red Velvet’

 Red Velvet is the most vivid red S. microphylla that Flowers by the Sea has found.
 It also has dark stems and can blossom in conditions from full sun to full shade.
 Zones 7 to 9 are a suitable home for this beauty, which grows 48 inches tall and wide.

 Mountain Sage doesn’t have to be red to attract hummingbirds.
-In the rare case of Robin Middleton Mountain Sage, the birds are drawn to pearly, bicolored white and pink blush flowers.
+For example, they are drawn to the light purple flowers of Azure Hybrid Sage.
 It grows well in zones 7 to 9 and does well in full sun, but tolerates some shade in hot areas.

 Saving Hummingbirds and Salvias